cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 The state is [alarm]
 ```

-In the second case, the doubling of square bracket is not strictly necessary, because `alarm` isn't recognized as a
+In the second case, the doubling of square bracket is not strictly necessary, because `alarm` isn't recognized as a color name.
-color name.

 ### Displaying icons

 It is also possible to use built-in Mindustry icons in the `print` instruction, for example

 ```
-println(ITEM-COAL, ": ", vault1.coal);
+println(ITEM_COAL, ": ", vault1.coal);
-println(ITEM-LEAD, ": ", vault1.lead);
+println(ITEM_LEAD, ": ", vault1.lead);
-println(ITEM-SAND, ": ", vault1.sand);
+println(ITEM_SAND, ": ", vault1.sand);

-print($"Using $UNIT-MEGA to transport items...\n");
+print($"Using $UNIT_MEGA to transport items...\n");
 ```

 Supported Mindustry icons are available through built-in String constants containing them.
-For a complete list of
-available icons, see [Built-in icons](SYNTAX-1-VARIABLES.markdown#built-in-icons), for a possibility of embedding
-icons into string constant see [String expressions](SYNTAX-2-EXPRESSIONS.markdown#strings-in-expressions).
+For a complete list of available icons, see [Built-in icons](SYNTAX-1-VARIABLES.markdown#constants-representing-built-in-icons), for a possibility of embedding icons into string constant see [String concatenation](SYNTAX-2-EXPRESSIONS.markdown#string-concatenation).

 ## Printing values

 When printing numbers, Mindustry prints the full representation of a number.
-It might be sometimes cumbersome,
-as fractions can produce a lot of digits.
+It might be sometimes cumbersome, as fractions can produce a lot of digits.
 To avoid this, use the `floor` or `ceil` function:

 ```
 start_time = @time;